requireiot/MyVoiceBox/README.md

 ## Objective

-I wanted a few small units for speech-to-text (voice recognition) and text-to-speech (voice output) for my home automation environment, which includes OpenHAB and Rhasspy.
+I wanted a few small units for speech-to-text (voice recognition) and text-to-speech (voice output) for my home automation environment, which includes OpenHAB and Rhasspy (details [here](https://requireiot.com/listen-voice-interaction-with-home-automation/)).

-Previously, I have used Rhasspy satellites built with a Raspberry Pi and a small speaker (described [here](https://requireiot.com/rhasspy-satellite-with-raspberry-pi/)), but now I wanted something simpler and more compact, and with the voice recognition happening in the satellite device itself, without streaming audio to a server.
+Previously, I have used [Rhasspy](https://rhasspy.readthedocs.io/en/latest/) satellites built with a Raspberry Pi and a small speaker (described [here](https://requireiot.com/rhasspy-satellite-with-raspberry-pi/)), but now I wanted something simpler and more compact, and with the voice recognition happening in the satellite device itself, without streaming audio to a server, not even to an in-house server.

 Espressif offers a ready-made speech recognition component for their ESP32-S3 processors called `esp-sr`, which can also be used in an Arduino project ... sort of, see below for the nasty details.